-HPV is a group of more than 100 related viruses.
+HPV is a group of more than 150 related viruses.
 They are called papilloma viruses because some of them cause papillomas, which are more commonly known as warts.
-There are several subtypes of the virus, but the one most likely to cause anal cancer is called HPV-16.
-HPV-16, as well as HPV 18, HPV 31, HPV 33, and HPV 45 are considered high-risk types of HPV because they are strongly linked to cancer.
+There are many subtypes of HPV, but the one most likely to cause anal cancer is HPV-16.
+HPV-16, as well as HPV-18, HPV-31, HPV-33, HPV-45, and some others are considered high-risk types of HPV because they are strongly linked to cancer.
 They can also cause cancers of the cervix, vagina, and vulva in women, as well as cancer of the penis in men, and throat cancer in both women and men.

 Other subtypes of HPV can cause warts in the genital and anal areas.
-The medical term for these warts is condyloma acuminatum.
-The 2 types of HPV that cause most cases of anal and genital warts are HPV 6 and HPV 11.
+The medical term for an anal or genital wart is condyloma acuminatum.
+The 2 types of HPV that cause most cases of anal and genital warts are HPV-6 and HPV-11.
 They are called low-risk types of HPV because they tend to cause warts but not cancer.
 HPV infection can cause anal and genital warts, but most people infected with HPV do not have genital warts or any other signs of infection.

 HPV is passed from one person to another during skin-to-skin contact with an infected area of the body.
-HPV can be spread during sex -- including vaginal intercourse, anal intercourse, and oral sex – but sex doesn’t have to occur for the infection to spread.
+HPV can be spread during sex – including vaginal, anal, and oral sex – but sex doesn’t have to occur for the infection to spread.
 All that is needed is for there to be skin-to-skin contact with an area of the body infected with HPV.
-The virus can be spread through genital-to-genital contact.
-It is even possible for a genital infection to spread through hand-to-genital contact.
+The virus can be spread through genital-to-genital contact, or even hand-to-genital contact.

-An HPV infection also seems to be able to be spread from one part of the body to another.
-This means than an HPV infection may start in the genitals and then spread to the anus.
+An HPV infection can also spread from one part of the body to another.
+For example, an HPV infection might start in the genitals and then spread to the anus.

 It can be very hard to avoid being exposed to HPV.
 It might be possible to prevent genital HPV infection by not allowing others to have contact with your anal or genital area, but even then there could be other ways to become infected that aren’t yet clear.

-Infection with HPV is common, and in most cases the body is able to clear the infection on its own.
-But in some cases the infection does not go away and becomes chronic.
-Chronic infection, especially when it is with high-risk HPV types, can eventually cause certain cancers, including anal cancer.
+Infection with HPV is common, and in most cases the body can clear the infection on its own.
+But in some people the infection doesn’t go away and becomes chronic.
+Chronic infection, especially with high-risk HPV types, can eventually cause certain cancers, including anal cancer.

-In women, HPV infections occur mainly at younger ages and are less common in women over 30.
+In women, HPV infections occur mainly when they are younger and are less common in women over 30.
 The reason for this is not clear.
 Certain types of sexual behavior increase a woman’s risk of getting a genital HPV infection, such as having sex at an early age and having many sexual partners.

-Although women who have had many sexual partners are more likely to get infected with HPV, a woman who has had only one sexual partner can still get infected.
+Although women who have had many sexual partners are more likely to get infected with HPV, a woman can still get infected even if she has had only one sexual partner.
 This is more likely if she has a partner who has had many sex partners or if her partner is an uncircumcised male.

-For more information about HPV and HPV vaccines, see Human Papilloma Virus and HPV Vaccines FAQ.
+For more information about HPV and HPV vaccines, see HPV Vaccines.

-Ever having cancer of the cervix, vagina, or vulva is linked to an increased risk of anal cancer.
-This is likely because these cancers are also caused by infection with HPV.
-Although it is likely that having penile cancer, which is also linked to HPV infection, would increase the risk of anal cancer, this link has not been shown in studies.
+In men, it would seem likely that having had penile cancer, which is also linked to HPV infection, would increase the risk of anal cancer, but this link has not been shown in studies.

 Having multiple sex partners increases the risk of infection with HIV and HPV.
 It also increases the risk of anal cancer.

-Receptive anal intercourse also increases the risk of anal cancer in both men and women, particularly in those younger than the age of 30.
+Receptive anal intercourse also increases the risk of anal cancer in both men and women, particularly in those younger than 30.
 Because of this, men who have sex with men have a high risk of this cancer.

-Smoking also increases the risk of anal cancer.
+Smoking increases the risk of anal cancer.
 Current smokers are several times more likely to have cancer of the anus compared with people who do not smoke.
-Quitting smoking will reduce the risk.
+Quitting smoking seems to reduce the risk.
 People who used to smoke but have quit are only slightly more likely to develop this cancer compared with people who never smoked.

-Higher rates of anal cancer occur among people with reduced immunity, such as people who have had an organ transplant and must take medicines that suppress their immune system.
+Higher rates of anal cancer occur among people with reduced immunity, such as people with AIDS or people who have had an organ transplant and must take medicines that suppress their immune system.

-Anal cancer is more common in African-Americans than in whites.
-Overall, it is more common in women than men, but in African Americans it is more common in men than in women.
+Anal cancer is more common in women than men overall and in most racial/ethnic groups.
+However, in African Americans it is more common in men than in women.